 Animal cruelty is the main concern here because this process leads to the death of these insects.
 As a result, peace silk emerged.
 Peace silk, or Ahimsa silk, uses a less-lethal process.
 It allows the silkworms to evacuate the silk cocoon before boiling.
 In this light, the production process of peace silk enables these silkworms to live their natural life.
 Also, producers breed silkworms under natural conditions.
 This means these silk farms don’t use chemicals such as insecticides and fungicides.

 Silk is an ancient luxury fabric.
 Today, sustainable and ethical fashion brands are paying attention to the kinds of silk fabrics they use and the means of harvesting silk.
-As a result, some of them settle on alternatives such as Tencel Modal and Lyocell.
+As a result, some of them settle on vegan silk alternatives such as Tencel Modal and Lyocell.

 The manufacturing process of silk involves harvesting silkworms for textiles and fabrics.
 Below we highlight the production methods to arrive at silk fabric.